aedoardo1990/Alternative-Travels-API/README.md

 - As a developer I want to have access for creating, reading and deleting follow relationships between users

 #### Tags
-- As a developer I want to posts to have a tag field, so that users can tag their created posts (valid just for normal Posts and not those in the Marketplace)
+- As a developer I want posts to have a tag field, so that users can tag their created posts (valid just for normal Posts and not those in the Marketplace)
 - As a developer I want to display a list of tags of all the users

 #### Search and Filter